Perchik71/jDialogs/README.md

 jDialogs::jDialogW* lpDialogs = new jDialogs::jDialogW();
 ```

 **Warning**: Wide creates a dialog by calling the WinAPI Wide function.
 Your JSON file must be in UTF-8 encoding, all names will be decoded in Wide encoding.
 For ANSI, the your file must be in ANSI encoding.
-Also, Wide allows you to upload files not only in the English-language file path.
+Also, Wide allows you to load files not only in the English-language file path.

 Load a file